Easy ways to Green Halloween

 One of the best things you can do this – and every – Halloween is to Plan Ahead.
 If you leave your shopping until the last minute, you won’t have as many choices.
 You could end up buying complete rubbish!

 Look in your closet and get creative, or go to used clothing stores – often you can find unique bargains which you can then personalize.
-Do a quick search on the internet before to go, to get your creative juices flowing!

 Then when you’re finished with the costumes, take them to the thrift store so they don’t take up space in your home, and someone else can use them next year.

-Face paints and some make up products can be extremely toxic.
+Simple makeup designs and hairstyles created with natural products can give your look extra impact.
+Face paints and some make-up products can be extremely toxic.
 In general, products marked as Vegan are safe for delicate young skins – and your own.
-If you can’t find vegan, look for products with ingredient lists that you understand!

 Next: Easy ways to green Trick or Treat (and save money)!